AdobeDocs/data-collection-apis/src/pages/endpoints/media/pausestart.md

 ---
 # Pause start endpoint

 The `pauseStart` endpoint lets you track when the media player is paused.
+See the [Pause start event](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/playback/pause-start) in the Streaming Media services documentation for additional details.

 A "Resume" endpoint does not exist using this API; instead, it is inferred when you call the `play` endpoint following `pauseStart`.
 Call the `play` endpoint when the media player resumes playing content.